PHOENIX BOYS CHOIR AUDITIONS

 • Tour: Advanced treble choir for boys ages 10-14 in middle school

-• Master’s/Young Men’s Ensemble: Advanced choir for boys and men with changed voices
+• Master’s/Young Men’s Ensemble: Advanced choir for older middle school and high school boys and men with changed voices

 For most levels, we start with a fun audition: Every level except Minuets: Music & Movement requires an audition.